 A project team usually consists of a Project manager, backend, frontend developers and a web-designer if needed.
 We believe that backend, frontend, and web-design work should be strictly divided between the team members.
 Each developer reports on the workflow process to the Project manager, whose main responsibility is distributing the tasks and making sure the work is being done on a schedule.
 The Project manager is the one in charge of communicating with a client.
 The PM, in his turn, provides the client with the information about the project and gives the client's feedback to the team.

 We use Skype and BaseCamp to interact with remote clients.

 That’s what the most popular development frameworks look like.
 Go for the Waterfall approach if your project is quite simple and short and requirements are clear.

-In any other cases we’d suggest you to choose a team that uses any of the Agile methodologies: they’re flexible, easily changeable and give both the team and the client enough freedom.
+In any other cases, we’d suggest you choose a team that uses any of the Agile methodologies: they’re flexible, easily changeable and give both the team and the client enough freedom.